Monday, September 27, 2021

 4. In a network with a power-law degree distribution, most nodes have only a few links.
 These numerous small nodes are held together by a few highly connected hubs;

-5. None of the above.
+5. None of the above is incorrect.

 Original idea by Adson N Alves